muxinc/mux-docs/bitmovin/getting-started.md

 Sort: 1
 */

 Include the bitmovin-mux file after the core Bitmovin javascript file in the page.
 Use the Mux-hosted version of the script to receive automatic updates (the API will not change within major versions).
-Note that `stable` and `6` in the example on the right can be replaced with the Release Channel and player version (5 or 6), respectively, that you want to use.
+Note that `stable` and `6` in the example can be replaced with the Release Channel and player version (5 or 6), respectively, that you want to use.

 ```
 <!-- Include bitmovin-mux after the core Bitmovin javascript file -->